Shopping Cart

 Linden tree

-The Linden tree or »lipa« in Slovenian, is another symbol of Slovenia.
+A linden tree or lipa in Slovenian, is another symbol of Slovenia.
 It is considered a magnificent tree.
-Nowadays we can still find linden trees near to the churches, villages and town squares, where they often mark a space for receptions and socialising.
-A linden tree symbolises friendship and love.
-It also has health benefits, so no wonder many Slovenians prepare »lipov čaj«, a linden tea from linden flowers.
+Nowadays we can still find linden trees near the churches, villages and town squares, where they often mark a space for receptions and socializing.
+A linden tree symbolizes friendship and love.
+It also has health benefits, so no wonder many Slovenians prepare lipov čaj, a linden tea from linden flowers.

 Hayrack

-A hayrack (»kozolec«) is a Slovenian feature.
+A hayrack (kozolec) is a Slovenian feature.
 It is a wooden building, primarily used for drying grain and grass.
-Hayracks are distinctive in the Slovenian countryside.
-They come with a single or double structure, the latter of which are called »toplarji«.
+Hayracks are distinctive for the Slovenian countryside.
+They come with a single or double structure, the latter of which are called toplarji.
 Well, they are also a good place to relax and to hide from the summer heat.
-They can be also a pantry for all kinds of tools.
+They can also be used as a pantry for all kinds of tools.

 Lipizzaner

-»Lipicanec« is a breed of horse typical for the Karst region.
-Its name comes from a town of Lipica, where Lipizzaner are bred.
-Their characteristic is a beautiful white colour, which is a consequence of depigmentation which appears with age.
+Lipicanec is a breed of horse typical for the Karst region.
+Its name comes from the town of Lipica, where Lipizzaner are bred.
+Their characteristic is a beautiful white colour which is a consequence of depigmentation which appears with age.
 You can admire Lipizzaner in the Lipica stud farm.

 Lipicanec